Teaching

 This seminar addresses current topics in stable isotope science.
 We feature readings and discussions in the use of stable isotopes in environmental sciences including ecology, biogeochemistry, hydrology, plant physiology and geology.
 Selections from recent literature can be chosen to match student research interest.
 We also include a tour of our state of the art UCR Facility for Isotope Ratio Mass Spectrometry (FIRMS), as well as stable isotope sample preparation facilities including microbalances, mills, freeze dryers and vacuum lines.

-Biology 5B, Undergraduate Introduction to Organismal Biology
+Biology 005B, Introduction to Organismal Biology

 BIOL 005B Introduction to Organismal Biology (4 units) Lecture, 3 hours; laboratory, 3 hours.